sazonovanton/SirChatalot/README.md

 * `/delete`: deletes the conversation history.
 * `/statistics`: shows the bot usage.
 * `/style`: changes the style of the bot from chat.
+* `/limit`: shows the current rate-limit for the user.
 * Any other message (including voice message) will generate a response from the bot.

 Users need to be whitelisted to use the bot.
 To whitelist yourself, send an access code to the bot using the `/start` command.
 The bot will then add you to the whitelist and will send a message to you confirming that you have been added to the whitelist.